sreekanth-sreekumar/multimodal-depression-prediction/README.md

-# Predicting depression using a multi modal transformer using unaligned modalities in the daic-woz dataset
+# Predicting depression using a multi modal transformer on unaligned modalities in the daic-woz dataset
 Source Control for Pitt CS2731 NLP final project.